How to Homeschool with Prodigy: 3 Easy Steps for SuccessAll Posts

 - Use Case

-And with the way learning has changed, it’s been tough for many parents to keep their kids learning at home while also making sure they stay safe and healthy.
+With the way learning has adapted to the last couple of years, it’s been tough for many parents to keep their kids learning plenty at home, while also making sure they stay safe and healthy.

-As a solution, many more parents are choosing to homeschool this year.
-Whether you’re new to homeschooling or not, it can be tough to find a balance and make sure your child is learning everything they need to advance through their grade level.
+As a solution, many more parents are choosing to homeschool.
+Whether you’re new to homeschooling or not, it can be tricky to find a balance and make sure your child is learning everything they need to advance through their grade level.

 Luckily, Prodigy is a useful tool to help you get there.
-That’s why we’re going to show you how to homeschool with Prodigy in three easy steps!
+And we'll show you how to homeschool with Prodigy in three easy steps!

 Benefits of homeschooling

-If you’ve chosen to homeschool your child this year, you might be wondering if you made the right decision.
+But if you’ve chosen to homeschool your child this year, you still might be wondering if you made the right decision.

 Here are just a few reasons homeschooling is a great choice for kids — especially this year: